tuxwerk/tx.tiles/README.rst

 Introduction
 ============
-This product allows you to add tiles to any page on a plone site.
+This product allows you to add tiles to any page on a plone (version 4.3) site.

 How-to
 ------